schteve/advent-of-code/2023/README.md

-# Advent of Code 2022
+# Advent of Code 2023
-This repository contains my solutions for the [Advent of Code 2022](https://adventofcode.com/2022) programming puzzles, written in Rust 🦀.
+This repository contains my solutions for the [Advent of Code 2023](https://adventofcode.com/2023) programming puzzles, written in Rust 🦀.

-This was my fifth Advent of Code and I am doing it "live", starting on December 1st and generally trying to complete each puzzle on the day it is released.
+This was my sixth Advent of Code and I am doing it "live"-ish.

 # Goals
 I've done a few of these now and I have a solid grasp on Rust so I'm not trying for too much here.